-Message Meaning Action The USB driver settings take effect when you turn the power of the TD-50 off and on again.
+Message Meaning Action USB Driver The modified settings will become effective after power off and restart.
+The USB driver settings take effect when you turn the power of the TD-50 off and on again.
 Turn the power of the TD-50 off and on again.
-XStick always effective Cross-stick technique is always enabled. - XStick switch available In the DRUM KIT screen, press the [F4] (XSTICK) button to switch between sounding or not sounding the cross-stick sound (p.
+XStick always effective Cross-stick technique is always enabled. - XStick switch available The cross-stick switch is enabled.
+In the DRUM KIT screen, press the [F4] (XSTICK) button to switch between sounding or not sounding the cross-stick sound (p.
 13).